The best email clients are no longer just about sending emails, but instead as much as integrating into additional software and apps.

 It offers a wide array of features, including a calendar, contacts and chat.
 Support is provided for all the major email services including Gmail, Yahoo, iCloud and Outlook.com.
 The latest version also offers PGP encryption, live backup, basic image editing capabilities and auto-replies for Gmail.

 There is a free tier, but you need the Pro version for commercial use, and that also gives you VIP support and unlimited accounts (the free product is limited to two email accounts).
-The Pro version has a one-time cost of $49.95.
+The Pro version has a one-time license fee.

 eM Client makes it easy to migrate your messages from Gmail, Exchange, iCloud and Outlook.com – just enter your email address and the client will adjust the appropriate settings for you. eM Client can also import your contacts and calendar, and it's easy to deselect these options if you'd prefer to manage them separately.